 Project management, PM, is an essential part of every project across industries.
 It’s needed more today than ever before.

 Without project management, things in the workplace are apt to go awry.
-That’s why we gathered this paramount list of project management statistics in 2022 for your consideration.
+That’s why we gathered this list of statistics for your consideration.

 It doesn’t matter where you fall within the chain of project management when reading these statistics.
 It can, however, open your eyes to the impact it has all over the globe and in all industries.